-When money expert Clark Howard’s daughter was planning her wedding for May 2018, she and her fiancé used a lot of different money-saving strategies to hold down the cost while still putting on a lovely event.
+When money expert Clark Howard’s daughter was planning her wedding in May 2018, she and her fiancé used a lot of different money-saving strategies to hold down the cost while still putting on a lovely event.

 The great news is that you can use those same strategies to plan your own fabulous wedding without going deep into debt.